smashmath/smashmath/_projects/rowcolspace.md

 **This is why we take the pivot columns of the original matrix!** It's because the rref tells us they are *linearly independent*.

-So, our pivot columns are columns one, three, and five.
+Then our pivot columns are columns one, three, and five.
 So a basis for the column space is

 $$\operatorname{col}(A)=\operatorname{span}\left\{
   \begin{pmatrix}